srowhani/mmlind.github.io/about.md

 ### Machine Learning

-I'm working on using artificial neural networks (ANN) -- different flavors (from normal fully connected to convolutional, sequentiell and reinforcement -- and machine learning for image recognition and NLP.
+I'm working on using artificial neural networks (ANN) -- different flavors, from normal fully connected to convolutional, sequentiell and reinforcement -- for image recognition and NLP.

 ### in C

 I'm mostly using C because I appreciate its simplicity, precision and speed.
-While some things may take a little longer to code in C, in the end they'll run amazingly fast and run (almost) anywhere.
+While some things may take a little longer to code in C, in the end they'll run amazingly fast and (almost) anywhere.

 ### Artificial/Machine Intelligence